 The process of prosecuting war crimes in domestic courts has been slow, with political interference and courts’ lack of resources and capacity contributing to a large backlog of cases.
 A push to reinvigorate the process was ongoing at year’s end, but impunity for war crimes including killings and sexual violence has persisted.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 2 / 4

 Harassment by police remains routine for vulnerable groups, which now includes a significant population of migrants.
 Many prisons are overcrowded or feature other substandard conditions, and detainees are subject to physical abuse by prison authorities.

 Active land mines still in place following the war continue to pose a threat to civilians.
 The reports of paramilitary activity and rearmament by politically controlled police units during 2018 raised concerns about the possibility of renewed conflict in the country.

 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 2 / 4

-Discrimination against minorities is illegal but nevertheless widespread, particularly against member of the Romany minority.
+Discrimination against minorities is illegal but nevertheless widespread, particularly against members of the Romany minority.
 Bosniaks and Croats in the RS experience difficulties accessing social services.
-Members of the LGBT community face discrimination, harassment, and occasional physical attacks, and authorities fail to investigate and prosecute crimes against LGBT individuals adequately.
-People displaced during the war but who later returned to their homes, face discrimination in employment and housing in regions that are not dominated by their own ethnic group.
-Women are legally entitled to full equality with men but face discrimination in the workplace.
+Members of the LGBT (lesbian, gay, bisexual, and transgender) community face discrimination, harassment, and occasional physical attacks, and authorities often fail to investigate and prosecute crimes against LGBT individuals adequately.
+People who returned to their homes after being displaced during the war face discrimination in employment and housing in regions where their ethnic group constitutes a minority.
+Women are legally entitled to full equality with men but face discrimination in the workplace in practice.